Type Index By Name : By County Smaller sites are listed in the alphabetical index

 Laporte Earths

-A hellish maze of conveyors, silos, calciners, mills and pipes used to produce granular fuller's earth for the chemical industry and for common cat litter.
-Closed in 1997, the site also includes offices, laboratories and a working men's club.
-(Redhill, Surrey).
+A hellish maze of conveyors, silos, calciners, mills and pipes used to produce granular fuller's earth for the chemical, woollen and pet-litter industries.

 | |